 - Vegetables, including legumes/beans

-- Grain (cereal) foods, mostly wholegrain and/or high fibre varieties, lean meats and poultry, fish, eggs, tofu, nuts and seeds
+- Grain (cereal) foods, mostly wholegrain and/or high fibre varieties, lean meats and poultry, fish, eggs, tofu,

 - Milk, yoghurt, cheese and/or their alternatives.